nunesmq/EasyEncryption/README.md

 }
 ```

-EasyEncryption can also be used in EF Core coversions
+EasyEncryption can also be used in EF Core conversions

 ```csharp
 internal sealed class MyEntityConfiguration : IEntityTypeConfiguration<MyEntity>